phossa2/event/README.md

               eventName1 => 'method1',

               // 2 methods
-              eventName2 => ['callable1, 'method2'],
+              eventName2 => ['callable1', 'method2'],

-              // priority 20 and in a scope
-              eventName2 => ['method2', 20, 'mvcScope'], // with priority 20
+              // priority 20 and in a 'mvcScope' scope eventName2 => ['method2', 20, 'mvcScope'], // with priority 20

               eventName3 => [